 What if I get hurt?

-Although neither Drake University nor Carnage in the Corn can be held responsible for any injuries sustained during or as a result of participation in this workshop, we want you to leave feeling pretty good.
-There will be First Aid/CPR Certified responders on staff, and Drake University has multiple well-stocked first aid kits on site.
+Although neither the Host University nor Carnage in the Corn can be held responsible for any injuries sustained during or as a result of participation in this workshop, we want you to leave feeling pretty good.
+There will be First Aid/CPR Certified responders on staff, and multiple well-stocked first aid kits on site.